beaux-riel/audio-visualizer-next/README.md

 ## Production Deployment

-This project is configured for zero-config deployment on Vercel with the following setup:
+This project is configured for deployment on GitHub Pages with the following setup:

 - **Build Command**: `pnpm run build`
-- **Output Directory**: `.next`
+- **Output Directory**: `out`
 - **Install Command**: `pnpm install`
-- **Framework**: Next.js
+- **Framework**: Next.js (Static Export)

-The deployment configuration is defined in `vercel.json` for optimal performance and build settings.
+The deployment is automated using GitHub Actions workflow defined in `.github/workflows/deploy.yml`.

-### Deploy on Vercel
+### Deploy on GitHub Pages

-1. Connect your GitHub repository to Vercel
+1. Enable GitHub Pages in your repository settings
-2. The build settings are automatically configured via `vercel.json`
+2. Set the source to "GitHub Actions"
-3. Every push to the main branch triggers automatic deployment
+3. Every push to the main branch triggers automatic deployment via GitHub Actions
-4. Pull requests create preview deployments
+4. The site will be available at `https://[username].github.io/[repository-name]`

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The deployment uses Next.js static export feature to generate a static site compatible with GitHub Pages.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.